Finding a Top Financial Advisor Firm in Glastonbury, Connecticut

 AdviceOne Advisory Services, LLC

-Rossmore Private Capital, LLC employs three financial advisors that handle its $433 million in client assets under management (AUM).
-The small team at this fee-only firm have three certifications between them, including two certified financial planners (CFPs) and one chartered financial analyst (CFA).
+Rossmore Private Capital, No. 3 on our list, employs a small team of financial advisors to handle its client assets under management (AUM).
+Rossmore's team has several advisory certifications, including two certified financial planners (CFPs) and two chartered financial analysts (CFAs).

-You’ll need at least $1 million in investable assets to become a client of Rossmore.
+You’ll need at least $1 million in investable assets to become a client of Rossmore, a fee-only firm.
 As a result, the firm’s most common clients are high-net-worth individuals.
-Individuals, trusts, private foundations and pension and profit-sharing plans round out the firm’s client base.
+Non-high-net-worth individuals, businesses and charities round out Rossmore's client base.

-Founded in 2017, Rossmore Private Capital is tied with Mariner Financial Group, LLC for the title of youngest firm on this list.
-The firm is owned by a combination of three principals: Matthew Maclean, Brian Sheehan, and Alex Gomez.
+Founded in 2017, Rossmore Private Capital is owned by four principals: Matthew Maclean, Brian Sheehan, Alex Gomez and Andrew Baldassarre.

 Investment advisory is the premier service at Rossmore, but the firm does have a rather robust selection of financial planning and family office services.
 For example, you can utilize its retirement planning, tax planning, debt management, education fund planning and estate planning services.

 Although Rossmore creates its portfolios according to clients’ needs, the firm generally adheres to a long-term time investment horizon.
 Therefore, the vast majority of its investment decisions will reflect that affinity.